ten-protocol/ten-test/README.md

 ```

 The [.default.properties](./.default.properties) file contains properties for running the tests that are common to any
 user.
-User specific properties should be added into a `.username.properties` file (where `username` is the output of
+User specific properties should be added into a `.<username>.properties` file (where `<username>` is the output of
 running `whoami`) at the root of the project.
 As this file could contain sensitive data such as account private keys,
 it should never be committed back into the main repo (the [.gitignore](./.gitignore) should prevent this).
 Properties
 will first be looked for in a `.username.properties` should it exist, and if not will fall back to the default properties.

-Setup and Run locally on host machine
+Setup and run locally on host machine
 -------------------------------------
 As stated earlier, running the tests requires the `obscuro-test` repository to be cloned in the same parent directory
 as `go-obscuro`, and the dependent artifacts to be built (these are the wallet extension, and the ABIs for the bridge